VRtheKing/Surf-Smart/README.md

 To install Surf-Smart, follow these simple steps:

-1. Clone this repository to your local machine.
+1. Download the `Surf_Smart_Beta.crx` file from [GitHub](https://github.com/VRtheKing/Surf-Smart/releases) and extract it using 7-Zip or WinRAR.
-2. Open Google Chrome and navigate to `chrome://extensions`.
-3. Enable **Developer mode** in the top right corner.
+2. Open `chrome://extensions` in Google Chrome and enable Developer mode in the top-right corner.
-4. Click on **Load unpacked** and select the directory where you cloned Surf-Smart.
+3. Click the `Load unpacked` option and select the extracted folder.

-5. Surf-Smart will now be installed and ready to use in your Chrome browser.
+Voila!
+Enjoy the future of web browsing with Surf-Smart.

 ## Usage